johnmiller1963/resume/README.md

 # John Miller - Resume site

 This site is a 4 page site with the purpose of show-casing myself to potential clients.
-I should come across as prefessional, reliable and skilled at the services I can offer to local businesses.
+I should come across as professional, reliable and skilled at the services I can offer to local businesses.
 There are pages covering my employment history and some sample images from completed projects.
 The site is published through Gitpages;
 [Hosted resume](https://johnmiller1963.github.io/resume/)
 but could be deployed to my business domain [Our IT Manager](http://www.ritmanager.co.uk)